rust-basel/htmx-workshop-meetup-10/meetup/src/axum/state.md

 }
 ```

+- run `cargo test` to verify you implemented the handler correctly

-_Hint_: You can add persons with this curl command:
+_Hint_: You can also test your webserver afterwards with `cargo run`.
+To add persons with this curl command:

 ```sh
 curl --header "Content-Type: application/json" --request POST --data '{"name":"Hans"}' http://localhost:3000/persons